CBEP-SoCB-Details/Beaches_Bacteria/Analysis/beaches_analysis.md

 statistically significant trends when analyzing different subsets of the data.
 Those may result from inadvertent “cherry picking” of the data, or because of short-term observable trends.
-Also, we lack good, consistently controlled predictors for the entire period of record,a s some methods changed
+Also, we lack good, consistently controlled predictors for the entire period of record, as some methods changed